Plays

 Charlie: I have nothing…

 Jake: One never has ’nothing’, not nothing ‘to do’, not nothing ‘to regret’, not ever...
-Yes, perhaps you can help me too, acting out a full story, first yours, then mine, leaving nothing to chance, twisted, warped, stolen, coerced.
+Yes, perhaps you can help me too, acting out a full story, but first yours, then mine, leaving nothing to chance, twisted, warped, stolen, coerced.

 Charlie: I don’t remember much, I don’t like this game!
 Let’s play another…